MrTomRod/BinaryFileSearch/README.md

-# BinarySearchFile - Query sorted files in a RAM-efficient way!
+# BinaryFileSearch - Query sorted files in a RAM-efficient way!

 Binary search algorithm for big sorted files that cannot be read into RAM.